Frequently Asked Questions

 Q: What subjects are included?

-A: Each grade includes Math, Reading, Science, and History, with extras like journaling, hands-on projects, and family connection activities.
+A: Each grade includes Math, Reading, Language Arts, Science, History, Physical Education, and Social-Emotional Learning (SEL).
+With extras like journaling, hands-on projects, and family connection activities.
 Middle school will add electives, and high school will feature a special program to meet older learners’ needs

 Q: What teaching method does All Ways Ed use?